 Background

-Prior to joining RMI, Genevieve interned with the Sustainability Unit of 4 Pines Brewing Company.
-During this time she implemented a supply chain management strategy for the brewery’s raw materials to be assessed as part of the B Corp Certification.
-In Melbourne, Genevieve worked on a sustainable bait fishing campaign for Clifton Consulting Group, focused primarily on stakeholder engagement concerning amended legislation.
+Prior to joining RMI, Genevieve interned with the Sustainability Unit of 4 Pines Brewing Company in Australia.
+She implemented a supply chain management strategy for the brewery’s raw materials to be assessed as part of the B Corp Certification.
+In Melbourne, Genevieve worked on a sustainable bait fishing campaign for Clifton Consulting Group, primarily focused on stakeholder engagement concerning amended legislation.

 Pursuing her passion for snowboarding, Genevieve lived in Japan and Canada before moving to Colorado.